Mainman002/Linux-OpenTabletUI/README.md

-# Wacom-Bamboo-Settings-Gui
+# Digital-Graphics-Tablet-Gui
-A Wacom Bamboo Pen Tablet Settings UI for Linux
+A Graphics Tablet Settings UI for Linux using xsetwacom commands

 ( Screenshots are at the bottom of this Readme file )